-How to Build Lasting Business at Wedding Shows (and not the way you might think)
+How to Build Your Business at Wedding Shows (and it's more than what you think)

 Issue #19

-I like wedding shows.
-I like tradeshows in general, but I really like wedding shows, and I think they are a valuable use of your money to market your wedding business.
+I enjoy wedding shows.
+I think they are a valuable use of your money to market your wedding business, especially when you’re trying to build your bookings.

-Sure, they're expensive, and the venues are questionable at times, but there are genuine benefits to attending...but the biggest benefit is more than booking the brides.
+Sure, they can be expensive, and the venues are questionable at times, but there are genuine benefits to attending...but not for the reason you might think.

-Before getting to that part, we must first prepare FOR the show.
+Before getting to that part, first we must prepare for the show itself.

 A significant amount of preparation is needed for a wedding show (way more than you might think).

-If you're familiar with wedding shows but have never participated in one, this list will really help.
+If you are familiar with wedding shows but have never participated in one, this list will be particularly helpful.

-Full Disclosure - I'm a bit of an enthusiast for tradeshows in general, regardless of the industry, so I have some strong opinions on the "whats and what nots" and the "shoulds and should nots."
+Full Disclosure - I’m a bit of an enthusiast for trade shows in general, regardless of the industry, so I have some strong opinions on the “what and what not to do” and the “shoulds and NEVER should do.”
 Of course, these are my opinions, and, as always, if you disagree, you have the freedom to be wrong :)

-Taken from decades of tradeshow attendance and participation, I present to you, for the very first time, My Wedding Show List:
+Taken from decades of trade show attendance and participation in numerous industries, I present to you, for the very first time, free of charge, The Wedding Show Guide of Best Practices (working title, don’t judge).

-When booking your space, request a corner booth facing toward the middle (not the wall).
+When booking your space, request a corner booth facing toward the middle fo the room (not the wall).
 You get the best visibility from the attendees.

 Get there early and get set up as quickly as possible.